 Renewable projects and power from shore

-The investments in renewable energy projects and the electrification of the Company’s main producing assets are key drivers in the Decarbonisation Strategy to achieve carbon neutrality by 2030.
+The investments in renewable energy projects and the electrification of the Company’s main producing assets are key drivers in the Decarbonisation Strategy to achieve carbon neutrality from 2025.

 It is Lundin Energy’s strategy to fully replace all net electricity usage for power from shore by 2023 with further direct investments in renewable energy electricity generation.

 Leikanger hydropower project

 Lundin Energy have a 50 percent interest in the Leikanger river run off hydropower project north of Bergen in western Norway.
 The power plant is operated by Sognekraft AS who owns the remaining 50 percent.
 The first phase of development started producing power in June 2020 and benefits from the water of the river system of Grindselvi.
 A second phase of development will be completed by mid 2021 and will connect to the river system of Henjaelvi through a 6.5 km tunnel.
 The capacity of the plant is 77 MW and yearly production will be 208 GWh per annum gross once fully operational.